 #6 Tentacle Track E Lav Recorder

 Having quality audio is the most important aspect when shooting documentary films—a beautifully shot film with sub-par audio will be distracting and difficult to watch.
 It’s crucial to have your subjects mic’d when filming a documentary—during interviews and when shooting scenes.
-This particular set of mics have the ability to record everything internally, so you don’t need to worry about radio signal interference or distance when filming.
+This particular set of mics has the ability to record everything internally, so you don’t need to worry about radio signal interference or distance when filming.
 They also make it possible to mic multiple subjects at once.